 - If another accompanying minor is available at the destination airport, the Delta representative will connect with the original accompanying adult.
 He will then verify the identification of the pickup person before releasing the child.

 - The accompanying adult should remain at the gate until the flight arrives.

 - Moreover, he or she must have a gate pass to pick up the kid.

 Check out the Delta ID Requirements for Minors before anything else and confirm the perfect vacation for them alone.

 Children from 15 to 17 years can travel alone on Delta flights without enrolling in this program.
 They don’t need to use the unaccompanied minor service.
 However, their accompanying adults will not get a gate pass if they are not availing this facility.
 To use the unaccompanied minor service, there will be a $150 service fee in addition to the original fare.

-Another way to avoid this service fee is using a travel credit card with Delta Airlines.
+Another way to avoid this Delta unaccompanied minor fee is using a travel credit card.
 Get the Amex Platinum and utilize the $200 airline credit.
 Use these credits to pay a service fee for an unaccompanied minor.